nrkkalyan/Paytm_Woocommerce_v2.x_Kit/Wordpress_v4.x_compatible/README.md

 # Description

-This plugin is used to integrate Paytm payment gateway with Woocommerce.
+This plugin is used to integrate Paytm payment gateway with Woocommerce for Wordpress version 4.x.

 # Installation
  1. Ensure you have latest version of WooCommerce plugin installed.